Pondidum/NScientist/readme.md

     .Run();
 }
 ```
-You can also use mutliple `Ignore()` blocks with multiple conditions.
+You can also use multiple `Ignore()` blocks with multiple conditions.

 ## Enabling and Disabling Experiments
 Sometimes you don't want an experiment to run at all - or only on a subset of calls to the function it wraps.
 You can configure this using the `Enable()` block: